alienishi/react/README.md

 // Easiest way to declare a Function Component; return type is inferred. const App = ({ message }: AppProps) => <div>{message}</div>;

-// you can choose annotate the return type so an error is raised if you accidentally return some other type const App = ({ message }: AppProps): React.JSX.Element => <div>{message}</div>;
+//You can choose to annotate the return type so an error is raised if you accidentally return some other type const App = ({ message }: AppProps): React.JSX.Element => <div>{message}</div>;

-// you can also inline the type declaration; eliminates naming the prop types, but looks repetitive const App = ({ message }: { message: string }) => <div>{message}</div>;
+//You can also inline the type declaration; eliminates naming the prop types but looks repetitive const App = ({ message }: { message: string }) => <div>{message}</div>;

 // Alternatively, you can use `React.FunctionComponent` (or `React.FC`), if you prefer.
-// With latest React types and TypeScript 5.1. it's mostly a stylistic choice, otherwise discouraged. const App: React.FunctionComponent<{ message: string }> = ({ message }) => (
+// With the latest React types and TypeScript 5.1. it's mostly a stylistic choice, otherwise discouraged. const App: React.FunctionComponent<{ message: string }> = ({ message }) => (
   <div>{message}</div>
 );